AdamStuckert/LabOnboarding/LabOnboarding.md

 ## Cluster access

 Please [request access to the Carya cluster](https://uh.edu/rcdc/getting-started/request-account.php) under my allocation and select "bash" as the shell.
 Then when you have access [read through these docs](https://uh.edu/rcdc/support-services/user-guide/) and the ones below it in the drop down menu.
+Note that in order to access the clusters you will need to either be on the UHSecure WiFi network or on the [UH VPN](https://uh.edu/infotech/services/computing/networks/vpn/).

 Please take some of [the training courses](https://hpedsi.uh.edu/education/training), especially 110 Intro to HPC unless you are already cluster and SLURM proficient.
 [Here is a good intro to SLURM](https://blog.ronin.cloud/slurm-intro/), which is what our clusters use for job maintenance and scheduling.

 For code, please contact more senior lab members (including me!) for code.
 Eventually, there will be a common repository of code for the lab--but this does not yet exist.